 I also didn’t like how they made me feel

 To be honest, I felt as if I was part of a cattle market.
 Like I was struggling to prove my worth to strangers and that I had to justify my rates or lower them in order to be chosen.
 It felt a bit demoralising actually.

 Cheap as chips and paying peanuts

-I think it’s much better to pitch yourself above the plethora of humdrum freelancers, set yourself up as a specialist and go after clients you want to work with rather than sitting around hoping to get picked and taking part in a demeaning race to the bottom.
+I personally think it’s much better to do your own thing, market yourself as a professional and go after clients you want to work with rather than sitting around hoping to get picked and taking part in a demeaning race to the bottom.

 I think a Virtual Assistant should be proactive and decide who they want to work with and what tasks they want to undertake, instead of feeling like they need to take on every piece of work they’re offered because they can’t afford not to.